steinerkelvin/kmp-generator/README.md

 ### Running

-Make sure you are inside de venv:
+Make sure you are inside the venv:

 ```sh
 source venv/bin/activate